 Founder + CEO

-Whitney is personally involved in developing philanthropy strategies, positioning clients, and conceiving and implementing international and domestic learning engagements.
-Her in-depth understanding of the complexity of working across the globe and her knowledge of complex political environments help clients make their grant making and advocacy efforts as effective as possible.
+Whitney is personally involved in developing strategies, positioning clients, and devising and delivering international and domestic learning experiences.
+Her in-depth understanding of the complexity of working worldwide and her knowledge of uncertain political environments ensure that clients’ grant-making and advocacy succeed.

-In addition to her leadership of williamsworks, Whitney serves as co-founder and Vice Chair of the Board for Eastern Congo Initiative, the first U.S.-based advocacy and grantmaking organization focused solely on working with and for the people of eastern Congo.
-In this role Whitney oversees millions of dollars in grants to dozens of local Congolese community-based organizations, as well as a broad U.S. and international advocacy agenda to drive good public policies relative to the DRC.
+Whitney also serves as co-founder and vice-chair of the board for the Eastern Congo Initiative, the first U.S. based advocacy and grant-making organization focused solely on working with and for the people of Eastern Congo.
+In this role, she oversees millions of dollars in grants to dozens of local Congolese community-based organizations, as well as a broad U.S. and international advocacy agenda to foster sound public policy for the DRC.

 Dedication to the common good and public service runs in Whitney’s family.
-Her mother, Carol Williams, was the first woman elected both Majority + Minority Leader of the Montana Senate, and her father, Pat Williams, served as Montana’s distinguished Congressman for nine terms.
+Her mother, Carol Williams, was the first woman elected both majority and minority leader of the Montana Senate, and her father, Pat Williams, served as Montana’s distinguished congressman for nine terms.
 In 2020, Whitney was a candidate for Governor in her home state of Montana.

-Whitney is a graduate of the University of Montana in Political Science and Wilderness and Native American studies.
-She, and her English Shepard Seamus, live in Missoula, Montana where she serves on the Board for Alight and is a guest lecturer at the University of Montana.
+Whitney is a graduate of the University of Montana in political science and wilderness and Native American studies.
+She, and her English Shepard Seamus, live in Missoula, Montana, where Whitney is an active volunteer, serves on the Board for Alight, and is a guest lecturer at the University of Montana.